 The brake master cylinder has a translucent plastic reservoir.
-On the outboard side of the reservoir there is a

-"FULL" dot and an "ADD" dot.
-The fluid level must be kept within these two dots.
+On the outboard side of the reservoir, there is a "MAX" mark and an "MIN" mark (4500/5500 vehicles only).
+The fluid level must be kept within these two marks.
 Do not add fluid above the full mark because leakage may occur at the cap.